hmalik82/fashionMNIST-simple/README.md

 # CNN on MNIST Dataset (PyTorch)

-This project implements a Convolutional Neural Network (CNN) using PyTorch to classify handwritten digits from the MNIST dataset.
+This project implements a Convolutional Neural Network (CNN) using PyTorch to classify images from the FashionMNIST dataset — a drop-in replacement for the classic MNIST dataset, but with images of clothing items.

 ## Features